159 Enmore Road

 There’s feel-good food, and then there’s the likes of Colombo Social.
 Not only is it a place to get a rather fine Sri Lankan feast, it is also (and perhaps more importantly) a social enterprise that supports asylum seekers in need with meals, training, and employment.
 The restaurant itself offers an intriguing blend between the traditional and the nouveau, along with a highly popular selection of cocktails, in a snazzy environment that is nevertheless bustling and warm.
 The food, admittedly, does not punch as hard as the acclaimed Lankan Filling Station, but you know what else about it doesn’t punch as hard?
 The bill.

 Must-order: pan rolls. and make sure to chase whatever you get with a good selection of sambols.

 The Pan Rolls ($18) are straight-up snacky goodness.
-Reminiscent of cross between a chiko roll and a samosa, the golden pastry is filled with a slow-cooked curry of goat and potatoes, with a side of spicy curried tomato sauce for dipping.
+Reminiscent of a cross between a chiko roll and a samosa, the golden pastry is filled with a slow-cooked curry of goat and potatoes, with a side of spicy curried tomato sauce for dipping.
 It is just marvellous with a cold drink.